-From the sprawling, light-flooded metropolis of Tokyo to rural remote pockets dotted with rising mountains and steaming hot springs, Japan offers a wonderland of contrasts for the modern-day adventurer.
+From the sprawling, light-flooded metropolis of Tokyo to rural remote pockets dotted with rising mountains and steaming hot springs, travelling to Japan is like nowhere else in the world.

 With no end of things to do in Tokyo, dive headfirst into this pulsing metropolis.
 First, get your bearings by perching at one of Tokyo’s sky-high bars like the Two Rooms in Aoyama or the Park Hyatt Shinjuku penthouse bar for the best views of the city’s famous skyline.